siribi/CODEML_WORKFLOW/README.md

 EMBOSS (distmat algorithm) <br />
 GUIDANCE2 <br />

+You will also need Python 2

 To make alignments with this set up, you first need to:
 1) have a set of cds and peptide files for the species you work with, and
-2) run OrthoFinder with the peptide files from your species set (https://github.com/davidemms/OrthoFinder).
+2) run OrthoFinder with the peptide files from your species set.
+Remember to include the multiple sequence alignment option (https://github.com/davidemms/OrthoFinder).

-It can be smart to add a species abbreviation to all fasta entries, so that they can be searched and filtered using this abbreviation.
+It can be smart to add a species abbreviation to all fasta entries, so that they can be searched and filtered on the basis of this name.
-My scripts to some sorting and filtering on the basis of such species abbreviations.
+My scripts do some sorting and filtering on the basis of such abbreviations.
 Scripts to edit fasta headers can be found in the fasta_prep directory.

 NB: I have experienced that Guidance errors out on predicted genes from genome cds, so I have run such files through Transdecoder first.